warp-contracts/gateway/README.md

 3. **Forked blocks problem**
 No protection against transactions from forked blocks.
+(I don't see difference between 3rd and 2nd - I liked your example with duplicated transactions, can we use it here?)

-All the above issues are a big obstacle for a wider SmartWeave contracts adoption.
-It also makes things like caching the contract state very risky - as you have very little guarantee that the state has been evaluated for proper inputs.
+All the issues also make things like caching the contract state very risky - as you have no guarantee that the state has been evaluated for proper inputs.

 ### Our solution

-We're combining data from both the Arweave Gateway and the Arweave peers directly, perform transactions validation, store and index them in a dedicated database.
+We combine data from both the Arweave Gateway and the Arweave peers directly, perform transactions validation, store and index them in a dedicated database.
 ![gateway](./docs/gateway.png)

 The RedStone Gateway consists of three main tasks:

-1. The Sync Arweave Peers Task - this task is responsible for loading information about currently active peers and rank them by the amount of synced blocks and response times.
+1. The Sync Arweave Peers Task - this task is responsible for loading information about currently active peers and ranking them by the amount of synced blocks and response times.
 2. The Sync Transactions Task - this task is responsible for loading and indexing SmartWeave interaction transactions from the newly mined blocks
-3. Confirm Interactions Task - the most complicated task, responsible for confirming transactions.
+3. Confirm Interactions Task - the most complicated task, responsible for checking if a transaction doesn't come from an orphaned block.

    - It takes the first PARALLEL_REQUESTS, non-confirmed transactions with block height lower than current - MIN_CONFIRMATIONS.